dell/csm-docs/content/docs/deployment/csmoperator/modules/observability.md

           privateKey: "<INSERT BASE64-ENCODED OTEL-COLLECTOR PRIVATE KEY HERE>" ...
 ```
-- Once you have prepared the sample file, deploy by running `kubectl apply -f <SAMPLE FILE>` on the created sample file.
 - Notes:
     - If you enable `metrics-powerscale` or `metrics-powerflex`, you must enable `otel-collector` as well.
     - otel-collector cannot be enabled without a metrics component also enabled.
     - If you are deploying multiple drivers, only enable topology, otel-collector, and cert-manager in the first driver.
 For subsequent drivers, only enable the metrics component.
 When deleting the deployment, the driver that was created first must be deleted last.
+    -
+## Install Observability

+- Once you have prepared the sample file(s) (one per driver being installed), deploy by running `kubectl apply -f <SAMPLE FILE>` on the sample file.